WiaanDuvenhage-200307/salubrious/README.md

 ### Implementation Process

 - I used `npx create-react app` to create this React project.
 I implemented component-based development instead of classes.
-By doing this, I will be able to easily inject and eject components and sub-components into my project, making it refactorable and reusable instead of writing up classes I have to do everytime making it tedious and redundant.
+By doing this, I will be able to easily inject and eject components and sub-components into my project, making it refactorable and reusable instead of writing up classes I have to do everytime making it tedious and redundant

--I implemented the jest library using `npm install --save-dev jest` to test my components

--Lastly I used SCSS (Sass) instead of css just because styling with it was just much simpler and much more readable
+- I implemented the `date-fns` dependency to manipulate and display the time & date the I wanted to and to create my calendar

+- I incorporated `tailwindcss` to create and style my calendar component the way I wanted it to look

+- `axios` was implemented so that I can make HTTP requests to the database server so that I can retrieve and push data to it

+- I used `PHPMyAdmin` to alter data on the database and used PHP to talk to the backend MySQL database

 #### Highlights